Teen Charged In 8-Year-Old Melissa Ortega's Murder Has Criminal Record For Carjacking And Gun Charges

 Cook County State’s Attorney Kim Foxx said both will be in bond court on Thursday and that teen will be charged as an adult.
 Foxx said the 16-year-old charged has a juvenile record, but did not elaborate.

 “The murder of eight year old Melissa Ortega is horrific.
-Melissa is an American dream that has seamlessly insensitively been taken from all of us are merely walking down the street on a Saturday afternoon with her mother,” Foxx said.
+Melissa is an American dream that has seamlessly and senselessly been taken from all of us while merely walking down the street on a Saturday afternoon with her mother,” Foxx said.
 “So Melissa’s mom and her family, I have no words that are of comfort to you.
 But I’m committed to getting you justice.”

-A third grader at Emiliano Zapata Academy, Melissa was new to Chicago – here since August – and excited to build a better life with her mother, both from Mexico.READ MORE: 'Swept Under The Rug': Researchers Take A Closer Look At Mental Health And Its Affects In African American Communities
+A third grader at Emiliano Zapata Academy, Melissa was new to Chicago – here since August – and excited to build a better life with her mother, both from Mexico.READ MORE: Chicago Weather: Temperatures Back To The 30s, Northwest Indiana Could Get 6 Inches Of Lake Effect Snow Tonight

 But on her way from the bank to get a hamburger on Saturday afternoon, hand-in-hand with her mom at 26th Street and Pulaski Road in Little Village, gang violence stole all of that from her – and her from her family.